golemfactory/golem-gpu-live/README.md

 The **golem-gpu-live** project allows you to create a live image for a GOLEM provider with NVIDIA GPU.
 This README provides instructions on how to set up the necessary dependencies and create the image using the provided Makefile.

+## Prerequisites

+Before attempting to use a GOLEM live image, make sure you have the following hardware requirements in place:

+1. **Motherboard and CPU Support**: Verify that your motherboard and CPU support IOMMU (Input-Output Memory Management Unit) virtualization.
+You can often enable this in the BIOS or UEFI settings.

+2. **IOMMU Groups**: Ensure that your passthrough GPU is isolated in its own IOMMU group.
+You can check this using the `lspci` command.
+If the GPU is in a group with other devices, you may need to put it into a separate PCIe slot.
+Installer wizard form GOLEM live image will check for that.

+3. **NVIDIA GPU**: Your passthrough GPU must be an NVIDIA card.
+Some older NVIDIA GPUs may require workarounds due to driver restrictions.

+4. **Additional GPU for Console Access (optional)**: For convenience, it's helpful to have a second GPU (integrated or low-end) to provide console access to your host machine.

+> **Disclaimer**: Setting up GPU passthrough is a complex process and may vary depending on your hardware configuration.

 ## Dependencies

 Before you can create the live image, you need to install several dependencies.
 Run the following command to install them: